Abram M. Rothschild: Biography

-Abram M. Rothschild was born to a Jewish family in 1853 in Nordstetten (today a district of Horb am Neckar), Baden-Württemberg, Germany, the youngest child in a family of thirteen.
+Abram M. Rothschild was born to a Jewish family in 1853 in Nordstetten (today a district of Horb am Neckar), Kingdom of Württemberg, the youngest child in a family of thirteen.
 In 1856, he immigrated to Davenport, Iowa where he joined his brother, Emmanuel, who had founded a retail store.
 The store was renamed to E. Rothschild and Bro.
 After the Great Chicago Fire, the brothers established a branch operation on the near west side of Chicago which soon morphed it into a clothing manufacturing operation.
 In 1881, they liquidated their retail operations and went solely into clothing manufacturing with their company, the Palace Clothing Company; Abram served as president and built production facilities in a number of cities.
 He served as a director of the Columbian Exposition and Vice President of the National Bank of the Republic.
 In 1895, he built a retail store under his name, A.M.
 Rothschild Company, with his father-in-law Nelson Morris and his brother-in-laws Edward Morris and Ira Nelson Morris as silent partners.
 It became one of the largest retail stores in Chicago.